 This pristine, magical, and centrally located place is in the region of Campania, (formerly Basilicata until the unification of Italy changed our borders.) and we'll be in the midst of one of the most incredibly fertile agricultural areas of the world with a legacy of growing and preparing foods that goes far back into ancient history.

-The full cost is of the Sette Sorelli di Cilento Pilgrimage is $5,400, and includes all transportation from Boston to Naples and return, travel from Naples to our village and back, as well as all daily transportation during our pilgrimage, each day's generous breakfast and a fabulous dinner - also included as are all entrance fees to sites visited during the journey.
+The full cost is of the Sette Sorelli di Cilento Pilgrimage is $4,900, and includes all transportation from Boston to Naples and return, travel from Naples to our village and back, as well as all daily transportation during our pilgrimage, each day's generous breakfast and a fabulous dinner - also included are all entrance fees to sites visited during the journey.
 You will be responsible for providing your own lunch.
-Please place your $500 deposit to hold your place using the button above, if you'd like to join us.
-Full payment for the Seven Sacred Sisters Pilgrimage is due by August 1, 2019.
+Please place your $500 non-refundable deposit to hold your place using the button above, if you'd like to join us.
+Be sure to make a note in the place provided to tell us which fall 2020 journey you are registering for.
+Full payment for the Seven Sacred Sisters Pilgrimage is due by August 1, 2020.

 These are the Sette Sacro Sorelle:

-2 Madonna del Granato – Madonna of the Pomegranate This sanctuary is built on an ancient site of devotion to the Goddess Hera and before that to Juno, her Roman counterpart.
+2 Madonna del Granato – Madonna del Granato – Madonna of the Pomegranate The Cilento is filled with pomegranate trees and in fall we celebrate a great abundance of this ancient, sacred fruit that speaks of the fertility and renewal of the earth and all of life.
+The sanctuary of the Madonna of the Pomegranate is built on an ancient site of devotion to the Goddess Hera and before that to Juno, her Roman counterpart.
 The sacred plant of both of them was the pomegranate and their animal totem was the peacock.
 Their earlier Etruscan counterpart was Uni, mother goddess and protector of women.
-All have been revered here on this magnificent site.
+All have been revered here on this magnificent site through countless milennia.
+We will also visit Paestum today, an ancient Greek settlement on the coast with some of the best preserved temples in the world.
+You’ll walk the Via Sacra to the temple of Hera where together we will make prayers and offerings.
+We’ll also visit the intimate museum just outside the ancient city walls that houses all the artifacts recovered from the site; amazing frescoes, vases, scultpture and more.
+We’ll end our day trip with the most delicious gelato!

 3 Madonna del Sacro Monte –The Black Madonna of the Sacred Mount Viggiano - Maria Santissima del Sacro Monte is the Queen and Patroness of Lucania Her shrine is placed on the very top of Mount Gelbison at 1705 m above sea level and is the highest Marian shrine in Italy.
 From here one enjoys an extraordinary panoramic vista - almost all of the Cilento area, with the Alburni Mountains on one side and the blue of the Tyrrhenian Sea on the other side and, farther south, even the massif of Pollino.
 Beyond the Amalfi coast, you can see Ischia and Capri.
 The large forests that cover the slopes are home to rare and precious animals like wolf, marten and black peak.
 Madonna del Monte is a Byzantine icon with a brown, elongated face and slender figure.
 She is revered as a powerful healer.